-- b) Radio Equipment's Grounding Requirements, refer Section 4.2.2.15 of this standard. - c) Interior Ring Bus System
+- b) Radio Equipment's Grounding Requirements, refer to Section 4.5.3.5 Others Protection Requirements for Antennas of this standard. - c) Interior Ring Bus System d) Bonding Connections

 The interior ring bus system shall be no less than a #2 AWG (35 mm2) bare solid tinned copper cable supported on walls and shall be mounted over racks, trays, framing channels and door frames.
 Support the ring at a maximum of 600 mm (2 ft) intervals and at turning points.